Mariupol: Occupation

 In February 2024, the Financial Times investigated Mariupol under Russian occupation.
 The Russians want to show their process of rebuilding and "Russifying" the city.
 Russian businessmen were profiting from contracts, but locals were living in half-built homes, with poor construction work plaguing dozens of apartment blocks across the city.

 In November 2024, Ukrainian MP Maxym Tkachenko said that around one third of the estimated people that fled Mariupol during the city's siege had returned to living in the city, primarily due to inadequate government support when living elsewhere.
 A day later, he said that "There is no such data.
 It was my unfounded and emotional assumption."

+In April 2026, The Kyiv Independent reported that Mariupol's city council, operating in exile, had published satellite images indicating that a site that was reportedly used to establish mass graves in 2022 was being destroyed.

 Geography

 Mariupol is located in the south of the Donetsk Oblast, on the coast of Sea of Azov and at the mouth of Kalmius River.
 It is located in an area of the Azov Lowland that is an extension of the Ukrainian Black Sea Lowland.
 To the east of Mariupol is the Khomutov Steppe, which is also part of the Azov Lowland, located on the border with Russia.

 The city occupies an area of 166 sqkm, or 244 km2 including suburbs administered by the city council.
 The downtown area is 106 km2, while the area of parks and gardens is 80.6 km2.

 The city is mainly built on land made of solonetzic (sodium enriched) chernozem, with a significant amount of underground subsoil water, that frequently leads to landslides.